mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 text="A son honors his father, and a servant his master. **If I am a father**, then where is my honor?
 And if I am a master, where is the respect due me?” says YHWH of Armies to you priests who despise my name." verse="Malachi 1:6"
 %}

 {% include verse.html
+text="Is this the way you repay YHWH, foolish and unwise people?
+Isn’t he your father who has bought you?" verse="Deuteronomy 32:6"
+%}

+{% include verse.html
+text="... for I am a father to Israel.
+Ephraim is my firstborn." verse="Jeremiah 31:9"
+%}

+---

+{% include verse.html
 text="I will surely tell of the decree of YHWH: He said to Me, ‘You are My Son, Today I have begotten You."